 The nation's coal resource is essential to U.S. energy security.
-AAPG supports research and development funding for coal, including clean coal technologies such as carbon capture and sequestration.
-AAPG supports \$276 million for these activities, the President's FY 2013 request.
+AAPG supports research and development funding for coal, including clean coal technologies such as carbon capture and sequestration (CCS).
+Potential federal restrictions in greenhouse gas emissions from coal-fired power plants will require advancements in the use of CO2 for enhanced oil recovery and CO2 storage in saline aquifers.
+Additional research and large-scale field trials are necessary to bring geologic storage and sequestration of CO2 to commerciality.

+AAPG supports \$80.1 million for Carbon Storage R&D in the President's FY 2015 request.